Let them eat cake

 "Let them eat cake" is the traditional translation of the French phrase "Qu'ils mangent de la brioche", said to have been spoken in the 18th century by "a great princess" upon being told that the peasants had no bread.
 The French phrase mentions brioche, a bread enriched with butter and eggs, considered a luxury food.
 The quote is taken to reflect either the princess's frivolous disregard for the starving peasants or her poor understanding of their plight.

-While the phrase is commonly attributed to Marie Antoinette, there are references to it prior to the French Revolution, and historians do not agree that she is likely to have said it.
+Although the phrase is conventionally attributed to Marie Antoinette, there is no evidence that she ever uttered it, and it is now generally regarded as a journalistic cliché.
+The phrase can actually be traced back to Jean-Jacques Rousseau's Confessions in 1765, 24 years prior to the French Revolution, and when Antoinette was nine years old and had never been to France.
+The phrase was not attributed to Antoinette until decades after her death.

 Origins

-The phrase appears in book six of Jean-Jacques Rousseau's autobiographical Confessions, whose first six books were written in 1765 and published in 1782.
+The phrase appears in book six of Rousseau's autobiographical Confessions, whose first six books were written in 1765 and published in 1782.
 Rousseau recounts an episode in which he was seeking bread to accompany some wine he had stolen.
 Feeling too elegantly dressed to go into an ordinary bakery, he recalled the words of a "great princess":

-Rousseau does not name the "great princess", and he may have invented the anecdote all together, as the Confessions is not considered entirely factual.
+Rousseau does not name the "great princess", and he may have invented the anecdote altogether, as the Confessions is not considered entirely factual.